-This topic contains 40 replies, has 8 voices, and was last updated by Macca 1 month, 2 weeks ago.
+- This topic has 40 replies, 8 voices, and was last updated 1 year ago by .

 Our third Motability car is the Kuga Vignale 1.5T 176PS auto in magnetic.
 White leather – no longer available.
 Only other extra is wind deflectors front and back.
 We couldn’t afford the £900 for the sunroof, which is why we chose white leather – it really lightens up the inside of the car.
 AP (at the time) £2,395 + £79 for the wind deflectors.

 The equipment list for the Vignale is already impressive, but is missing a sunroof and BLIS (Blind Spot) as standard.

 We ordered the car on the 11th December 2018 and took delivery on the 14th March.
 So 13 weeks and 2 days.
 The dealer actually had the car almost 3 weeks before, but e had to wait for the 3 year anniversary of our current lease – Vauxhall Zafira Tourer SE 1.4T auto in black.
 We had a Ford Focus Estate 125ps auto in white previous to that.

 We were, without difficulty, able to get test drives of a Titanium trim, and an ST-line.
 The ST was too stiff for our knackered backs, but its handling was crisper in corners.
 We were treated very well by the dealership – nothing seemed too much trouble.
 I wish this was the case for all Motability customers.

 The engine feels powerful and accelerates quickly when needed.
 I’ve done mostly town driving, but had one trip around most of the M25 and into central London.
 The Vignale trim has extra sound proofing, and it shows.
 There is some wind noise at speed from the wing mirrors, but not much else.